 I was impressed by the signals received on the 2m dipole.
 The beacon from Sydney VK2RSY was good copy and I heard the VK3RGL beacon from near Geelong at a low level.
 Surprising to hear it on such a low gain antenna.
 Zero db above a dipole…

-Testing the dipole antenna for SWR while mounted at about 4m elevation, offset about 2m from my metal clad shed, I noted a significant change in impedance depending on whether the dipole was end on to the shed, or aligned broadside to the shed.
-Clearly a 2m offset from the shed is insufficient for there to be no interaction, you wonder when you see antennas mounted on cars, with spacing of several inches only between antennas for various bands.
+[edited following comment about reception on the 2m dipole] A note on the dipole: Testing the 2m dipole antenna for SWR while mounted at about 4m elevation, offset about 2m from my metal clad shed at home, I noted a significant change in impedance depending on whether the dipole was end on to the shed, or aligned broadside to the shed.
+Clearly a 2m offset from the shed is insufficient for there to be no interaction, so you wonder what is the effect on each antenna when you see antennas mounted on cars, with spacing of several inches only between antennas for various bands.

 After a failed activation of this reserve a few weeks earlier I wanted to get some contacts for this reserve into the log.
 The QRP Club’s QRP Hours contest on 22nd October 2017 seemed like a nice opportunity.